ajansari95/cosmicether/readme.md

 - Every 10 blocks (this interval is configurable), the verification logic is initiated.
 Until verification is completed, the data's state will display `verified: false`.

 ---

+## Future Improvements

+- The current framework, works as a POC in its initial offering, has various potential areas for expansion and refinement.
+Here are some areas we've identified for future enhancement:

+1. **Performance Optimization:** The current implementation of data retrieval and validation can be further optimized.
+The usage of more efficient algorithms or introducing parallel processing can expedite the query-response cycle especially the relayer part.

+2. **Broadened Query Support:** The addition of more Ethereum query types will expand the capabilities of the framework, catering to a wider range of use cases and wide range of callback support depending on usecase.

+3. **Enhanced Security Measures:** While currently i have used MPT and proves to verify data.
+There can be other ways that will need some research.

+4. **Interactivity with Other Blockchains:** Broadening the framework's scope beyond Ethereum, other EVM chains will widen the applicability of `CosmicEther`.

+5. **Modular Architecture:** Restructuring the codebase to further modularize components can enhance scalability, facilitate easier updates and migration if needed. for eg. proto versioning.

+8. **Advanced Verification Mechanisms:** Beyond the current verification logic that kicks in periodically. for eg. Baking verification in the consensus layer i.e tendermint.

+9. **Increasing Usability of Data Stored:** The current implementation of the `ethstate` module stores the data as is.
+We can just view it, if schema for a contract is known we can parse it and store it in a more usable format, but getting access to ABI is only way i can look at it - will research more on it to see if there is a better way.